While all babies may grow at a different rate, the following is the average for boys and girls 7 to 9 months of age:

 Head size.
 Average growth of about ¼ inch each month.

-Reaches for and grasps objects using whole hand
+Reaches for and grasps objects using fingers

-Can hold an object in each hand
+Can move an object from one hand to another

 Puts everything into mouth